Ingalec/panicmateprivacypolicy/privacypolicy.md

 ivor@ingalec.co.za

 ### Types of Data Collected
-Among the types of Personal Data that this Application collects, by itself or through third parties, there are: Contacts permission, Precise location permission (non-continuous), Approximate location permission (non-continuous), Microphone permission, Phone permission, SMS permission and Storage permission.
+Among the types of Personal Data that this Application collects, by itself or through third parties, there are: Contacts permission, Precise location permission (non-continuous), Approximate location permission (non-continuous), Microphone permission, Phone permission, SMS permission, Storage permission and notification access permission.
 Complete details on each type of Personal Data collected are provided in the dedicated sections of this privacy policy or by specific explanation texts displayed prior to the Data collection.
 The Personal Data may be freely provided by the User, or, in case of Usage Data, collected automatically when using this Application.
 All Data requested by this Application is mandatory and failure to provide this Data may make it impossible for this Application to provide its services.
 In cases where this Application specifically states that some Data is not mandatory, Users are free not to communicate this Data without any consequences on the availability or the functioning of the service.